DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 3.8.0 =
+* Feature: Adjustable servings in instructions with a shortcode
+* Feature: Setting to opt out of Pinterest Rich Pins
+* Feature: Show taxonomies on recipes admin overview
+* Improvement: Plugin header for translations
+* Improvement: Hide recipe snippets in print version
+* Fix: Mailpoet compatibility problem

 = 3.7.0 =
 * Feature: AdThrive partner integration